ctsuu/Vehicle-Tracking/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using Udacity provided Vehicle and not-Vehicle dataset.
 I also make a class Params(): to store all feature settings.
+Cell 7:
 ```
 class Params():
     def __init__(